-Beginning in 1914, the entire collection was put on display in Hill Auditorium in the encyclopedic manner typically found in the early history of museums.
-Four decades later in 1956, Professor Robert A. Warner became the director of the collection at a time when interests in performance with historically authentic musical instruments was emerging in the musical and scholarly world.
-In furthering this new interest and in realizing the musical and cultural values of the instruments, Professor Warner began a process of restoration, promoting the collection through performances and scholarly papers and lectures.
+1956 – Four decades later, Professor Robert A. Warner becomes the director of the collection at a time when interests in performance with historically authentic musical instruments is emerging in the musical and scholarly world.
+In furthering this new interest and in realizing the musical and cultural values of the instruments, Professor Warner begins a process of restoration, promoting the collection through performances and scholarly papers and lectures.

 1960 – The collection expands significantly with the establishment of an ethnomusicology program in the School of Music, Theatre & Dance.
 Professors William Malm and Judith Becker add many instruments to the Collection from their field work.

 1966 – The collection acquires a complete Javanese gamelan, today comprising seventy-five gongs, percussion and other instruments, which has become an integral part of the teaching and performance of world musics.